 Current Time in Vienna, Austria

-View Vienna’s live clock, Europe/Vienna timezone, UTC+1/UTC+2 offset, and daylight saving status with quick city comparisons.
+View Vienna’s live clock, Europe/Vienna timezone, UTC+1/UTC+2 offset, and DST status for planning across time zones.

 Vienna Time & Offset

-See the current time in Vienna, Austria, in the Europe/Vienna timezone.
-This page shows the live local clock, UTC+1 in standard time, UTC+2 during DST, and the city’s DST status.
+See the current time in Vienna, Austria, with the Europe/Vienna timezone name, UTC+1 standard time, UTC+2 during DST, and live local clock details.

-Check Vienna’s daylight saving schedule with the exact spring-forward and fall-back dates.
-Track when clocks change each year and how the local offset shifts between CET and CEST.
+Track Vienna’s daylight saving schedule with exact spring-forward and fall-back dates, so you know when clocks change and how the offset shifts.

-Compare Vienna time with other cities in an hour-by-hour grid for easier scheduling.
-Export meetings to ICS, Google Calendar, or Gmail to share the correct local time.
+Compare Vienna time with other cities in an hour-by-hour grid, then export meetings to Google Calendar, Gmail, or download an ICS file.

 How to Check Current Time in Vienna, Austria